SourceAudio/sa-adobe-panel-beta/README.md

 - **Site Search**: Search all the sites your account is connected to and filter by SFX to quickly find tracks to add to your project.
 - **Playlists**: View and manage your playlists from inside Premiere.
 - **Cuesheet Export**: Instantly save your audio timeline into a RapidCue formatted cuesheet, complete with any metadata your tracks had entered into SourceAudio.
-- **Dynamic Lists**: Easily reference recently played and tracks you've added to your project.
+- **Dynamic Lists**: Easily reference recently played with our dynamic history list.
 - **Automatic Organization**: Easily have added tracks added to paths relative to your project folder, or a specific folder of your choosing.

 ## FAQ